sheeshario/k-harga-saham-app/README.md

 customized by myself a Student of the University of Sanata Dharma.

-quick tutorial how to run locally:
+quick tutorial on how to run locally:
 1. Find the program directory adress
 2. Open your CLI and move to the dir of the folder
 3. type "streamlit run <programname>" and Enter